JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 ## Being a Nix Stan

-I recently accepted that I am obsessed with nix.
-Ask anyone with a remotely technical person with a pulse, and they can probably mention at least 10 times I've told them "but with nix X is way easier/a non issue" (same with rust, but that's for another day...).
+I recently accepted that I am obsessed with Nix.
+Ask any remotely technical person with a pulse, and they can probably mention at least 10 times I've told them "But with nix X is way easier/a nonissue" (same with rust, but that's for another day...).

-The issue is, I'm a bit of a poser.
+The issue is, that I am a bit of a poser.
 I've been using Nix on/off for about 2.5 years but only seriously for the last 10ish months.
-I've mostly just consumed existing NixOS modules, nix packages, setup basic nix-shells/flakes, and relatively simple nix builders.
-All of these uses of nix where pretty great, and it definitely made my life easier, but it only went so far to solve some of the challenges I come across in my personal projects/work.
+I've mostly just consumed existing NixOS modules, nix packages, setup basic nix-shells/flakes, and relatively simple Nix builders.
+All of these uses of Nix were pretty great, and it made my life easier, but it only went so far as to solve some of the challenges I come across in my projects/work.

-During my initial nix learning phase I came across `node2nix` but the codegen step made me think that node and nix just don't get along well, and I never looked further.
+During my initial nix learning phase, I came across `node2nix` but the codegen step made me think that node and nix just don't get along well, and I never looked further.
 My job primarily involves node web servers written in typescript.
-All I've done with nix so far at work is set up basic dev environments with node.
-While it did make our README(s) a little nicer, it does not really solve our issues in actually deploying our apps.
+All I've done with Nix so far at work is set up basic dev environments with node.
+While it did make our README(s) a little nicer, it does not solve our issues in actually deploying our apps.
 Now that I got over the initial hump of adding nix to some of our processes, it's time to make it even better!

-If you are not familiar with nix, [this post](/blog/rust-enviorment-and-docker-build-with-nix-flakes) goes over the basics of nix and builds a basic rust app.
+If you are not familiar with Nix, [this post](/blog/rust-enviorment-and-docker-build-with-nix-flakes) goes over the basics of Nix and builds a basic Rust app.

 ## The APP